ykeren6/ada-template-website/index.md

 | **4**| Borage | Science |
 | **5**| Lake_Victoria | Geography |

-Here are the top 5 articles that cause the most backtracking when they are the target of the path.
-The score NormalizedCount was calculated by normalizing the number of paths with this article as a target that contained backtracking to the amount of times this article is a target in the path.
+In the list, the articles that appear are part of the categories that were highlighted on the heatmap as being problematic, such as Everyday_life and Science.
+When you're not familiar with a destination, it's hard to find your way to it, right ?
+Players backtracked more when they were looking for these 5 articles in particular, perhaps because unfamiliarity with the subjects.

-In the list, the articles appear are part of the categories that were highlighted on the heatmap as being problematic, such as Everyday_life and Science.
+Would you have found your way to Borage ?
+Find out [here](https://dlab.epfl.ch/wikispeedia/play/?article=Latin)

 ## Chapter 4 : Will backtracking doom you to fail ?